Kwisses/Unison/README.md

 The `keyword` is the word that the program uses to verify the audio.
 The `verb` is the action which the user wants to do.
 The `noun` is the object that is going to be acted upon.

 Upon keyword recognition, Unison will process what it has been commanded to do.
-To quit the program, simply say "quit" and the program will terminate.
+To quit the program, simply say "unison terminate" and the program will terminate.

+**In order to launch files and programs, a user must copy said files and programs into the "Unison Desktop" directory (created at runtime).
+Note that to launch programs, a copy of the programs .exe file must be present in this folder.
+Also, it is a good idea to rename the files and programs in this directory to names that can be said easily.**

+    Example:

+        wmplayer.exe --> windows media player.exe

 *Note: A complete list of verb/noun usage is available in the project's Wiki.*